jduartea/forest/career-framework/introduction.md

 # Career Framework

-This framework provides a clear and consistent guide for career progression across our **Engineering, Product, and Data** disciplines.
+This framework provides a clear and consistent guide for career progression across our **Engineering, Product, Data, and HR** disciplines.
 It is designed to empower every team member to take ownership of their growth, understand what success looks like at each level, and see the path ahead.

 Our goal is to support both deep technical mastery and strong people leadership, recognizing that both paths are essential to our success.